kcskier/k3s-cluster-demo/README.md

 *Note - Each demo is designed to be run independently; You do not have to complete all of them, or any of them in a specific order.*

-- **Demo 1 - Basic Pod, Deployment, and Service**: Kubernetes fundamentals.
-Set up a Pod, Deployment and Service using the official Nginx image.
+- [**Demo 1 - The Basics**](./01-demo-basics/01-demo-basics.md): Kubernetes fundamentals.
+Set up a Pod, a Deployment and a Service using the official Nginx image.

 - **Demo 2 - Cluster Management**: